 Help us celebrate our 80th year of service on Thursday, Oct.
 17 at the Hotel at Kirkwood in Cedar Rapids and take advantage of our special ticket prices (for a limited time only)!
 A cash bar reception for all guests begins at 5:30 p.m. in the lobby.
 The doors open to the banquet hall at 6:15 followed by the program at 6:30.
-Enjoy a short chat and a photo opportunity with Margaret and live music before the program.
+Enjoy a short chat and a photo opportunity with Margaret before the program.

 ABOUT THE SPEAKER

 Margaret Hoover is an American conservative political commentator, political strategist, media personality, author, and great-granddaughter of Herbert Hoover, the 31st U.S. President.
 She is the author of the book American Individualism: How A New Generation of Conservatives Can Save the Republican Party, published by Crown Forum in 2011.